-Sign is a language using visual images to communicate specific meanings across without words or sounds.
-People can interpret the meanings of signs within seconds without paying too much attention.
-For this reason, signs are universally used in traffic as a way to communicate traffic rules, guides to the road-users.
-Being able to tell the meanings of the traffic signs is one of the key skills for all road-users, be it the driver or the pedestrian.
-Therefore, knowing the meaning of traffic signs is one of the criteria for your drivers to gain the license.
+Sign is a language using visual images to convey specific meanings without using words or sounds.
+People can interpret the meanings of a sign within a split second without paying too much attention.
+For this reason, signs are universally used in traffic as a way to communicate traffic rules and guides to road users.
+Being able to tell the meanings of the traffic signs is one of the key skills for all road users, be it drivers or pedestrians.
+Therefore, knowing the meaning of traffic signs is one of the essential criteria for a driver to gain a license.
 In the following, IndianAuto will give you the full details of Indian traffic signs with their meanings.

 The traffic signs in India are categorized into three major groups, which are Regulatory signs, Warning signs and Informative signs.

-Regulatory signs: Most signs under this category comes with the round shape.
-Some of them feature a red border inside with a black symbol and white background while some others can be depicted in blue circles with white symbol within.
+Regulatory signs: Most signs under this category come with a round shape.
+Some of them feature a red border with a black symbol and white background inside while some others can be depicted with a blue circle and white symbol within.
 These regulatory or mandatory signs indicate rules that should be followed strictly.
-Otherwise, the driers will be punished and receive a challan for their violation.
+Otherwise, the driver will be punished and receive a challan for their violation.
 Not following these signs might affect the traffic flow and caused a serious accident.

-Cautionary sign: The signs of this category usually are depicted with the red triangle border with smaller black graphic inside.
-These signs give warning to the road-users about the potential danger ahead, for example, turn and curve warning, lane transition warnings, pedestrian crossing warnings.
-Even though there is hardly any regulations or penalty attached to these signs, these signs have a crucial meaning to your safety.
-When seeing these warning sign, a driver should pay more close attention and prepare for the situation.
+Cautionary sign: The signs of this category usually are depicted with the red triangle border with a smaller black graphic inside.
+These signs give warnings to the road users about the potential danger ahead, for example, turn and curves, lane transition, and pedestrian crossing.
+Even though there is hardly any regulation or penalty attached to these signs, these signs are very important to your safety.
+When seeing these warning signs, a driver should pay closer attention and prepare for the situation.